zymex22/Gloomy-Vanilla-overhaul/README.md

 #### Big Thanks to<br />
 Dr_Zhivago supporting me in my no modding knowladge.<br />
-Semo for patching Gloomy Extra - Kitchen to this mod too.<br /> Owlchemist for original gloomy vanilla and letting me make this.<br /> And all original mod makers from the mods we use.<br />
+Semo for help with textures, and patching gloomy kitchen mod.<br /> Owlchemist for original gloomy vanilla and letting me make this.<br /> And all original mod makers from the mods we use.<br />